Part 1 – An Overview of the Vardo, Originally Published

 First Iteration of the Vardo.
 No kitchen box and plywood sides.

-Things are still changing but we are settling into some finality.
+Things were still changing at this point but we were settling into some finality.
 It takes some living in and thought to figure out what works and what doesn’t in a tiny space; especially when it’s shared.

-The following pages chronicle the build from beginning to almost the present condition.
+The following pages chronicle the build from beginning to almost the final condition (before the complete tear-down and overhaul).
 The original build is is also detailed here with descriptions and lots of questions & answers on the Instructables website.

 Here’s a panorama mosaic of the inside from the doorway.
 Its difficult to get a good perspective through the camera lens.